Welcoming Your New Employee

 Onboarding best practices:

-• Begin with the acceptance of the job offer and continue through the first year of employment
+• The onboarding period begins when the job offer is accepted and continues through the first year of employment, and beyond

 • Give top priority to ongoing, open communication and feedback